-Local artist Daniel Cooper is set to reveal his new solo exhibition ‘The Sky’s the Limit’ at Ford Park next month.
+We are delighted to welcome local artist Daniel Cooper and his new solo exhibition ‘The Sky’s the Limit’ to Ford Park.

 Showing exclusively signed limited edition prints, including some new editions depicting the landscape from Ford Park and Hoad Hill, the exhibition contains views from around the Lake District – a landscape often dominated by the dramatic and sublime happenings in the skies.